 62. If it is evident that you are suffering from ill health or other personal difficulty, you will be referred to your College Tutor for help.
 In some circumstances, you may be referred to the University's Occupational Health Service, Counselling Service or Disability Resource Centre.
-If there are serious concerns about your fitness to study or undergo academic assessment (e.g. because of your health or because your conduct or performance suggests underlying health issues), you may be referred for assessment to a Fitness to Study panel, which will include a medically qualified member.
+If there are serious concerns about your fitness to study or undergo academic assessment (e.g. because of your health or because your conduct or performance suggests underlying health issues), you may be referred for assessment to a Fitness to Study panel (through the College or University Fitness to Study Procedure), which will include a medically qualified member.